lucamezzolla/javacup/README.md

 [![Donate with PayPal](https://img.shields.io/badge/Donate-PayPal-00457C?logo=paypal&logoColor=white)](https://www.paypal.com/paypalme/lucamezzolla82)

-> If you find Helix useful or want to support its development, you can make a small donation through PayPal.
+> If you find Javacup useful or want to support its development, you can make a small donation through PayPal.
 > Your support helps improve documentation, testing, safety checks, UI polish and controlled production-readiness.

 ---